-Course-related questions should be asked during online Discussion Sessions.
-If you use Blackboard's Email Tool, it will automatically include your full name, course name and section when you send me an email.
-I strive to respond to your emails as soon as possible, but I generally get to replies in approximately 48 hours.
+Course-related questions should be asked during lectures, virtual office hours, or by email.
+If you use Brightspace's Email Tool, it will automatically include your full name, course name and section when you send me an email.
+I strive to respond to your emails as soon as possible, but I generally get to replies in approximately 2 business days.
 Your Stony Brook University email must be used for all University related communications.
 You must have an active Stony Brook University e-mail account and access to the Internet.
 All instructor correspondence will be sent to your SBU e-mail account.
 Please plan on checking your SBU email account daily for course related messages.